custom-components/zaptec/README.md

 To use this component, a user with access to
 [Zaptec Portal](https://portal.zaptec.com/) is needed.

-### Compatibility
+## Compatibility

+>  :bangbang: If you are upgrading from old version <0.7.0 this version will
+>  break your current automations.

-Confirmed to work with
+Confirmed to work with Zaptec products

 * Zaptec Go
 * Zaptec Home
 * Zaptec PRO

->  :information_source: Please reach out if you have been able to make this component work with other Zaptec chargers.
+>  :information_source: Please reach out if you have been able to make this

-## :bangbang: Breaking change

-> **:warning: This release will BREAK your current automations**

-The Zaptec integration has been completely refactored.
-The way to interact with you Zaptec charger from Home Assistant has been changed.
-The Zaptec data is now represented as proper entities (like sensors, numbers, buttons, etc).
-This makes logging and interactions much simpler and it needs no additional templates.

-The integration is set up as one devices for each of the detected Zaptec devices.
-Most users will have three devices: An installation device, a circuit and a charger and each provide different functionality.

-The previous zaptec entities were named `zaptec_charger_<uuid>`, `zaptec_installation_<uuid>` and `zaptec_circute_<uuid>`.
-The full data were available as attributes in these objects, and they could be retried with the aid of manual templates.
-The same objects exists, but under the names `<name> Installer`, `<name> Charger` and `<name> Circuit`.
+>  component work with other Zaptec chargers.

 # Installation and setup